datoviz/datoviz/README.md

 In **2024**, a second [CZI grant](https://chanzuckerberg.com/eoss/proposals/) facilitated the release of Datoviz **v0.2**.
 This version was redesigned from the ground up to enhance modularity and stability, ensuring it can keep pace with the continuous advancements in GPU hardware and graphics rendering APIs.
 It features a modular architecture that will allow the porting of Datoviz technology to non-Vulkan environments, such as WebGPU-enabled web browsers.

 Datoviz is closely related to **VisPy**, as it is being developed by one of the VisPy cofounders.
-VisPy 2.0 will offer a high-level scientific API on top of Datoviz, matplotlib, and other renderers via a common medium-level visualization layer called "graphics server protocol (GSP)".
+VisPy 2.0, initiated by Cyrille Rossant and Nicolas Rougier, will offer a high-level scientific API on top of Datoviz, matplotlib, and other renderers via a common medium-level visualization layer called "graphics server protocol (GSP)".

 The long-term vision is for high-performance GPU-based 2D/3D scientific visualization to be uniformly available across multiple platforms, environments (desktop, web, cloud-based remote visualization), and programming languages (C/C++, Python, Julia, Rust, etc.).